billlyzhaoyh/billlyzhaoyh.github.io/simple_site/index.md

 ---
 layout: page
-title: My website
+title: simple site
+tagline: Easy websites with GitHub Pages
-description: Minimal website with GitHub Pages
+description: Minimal tutorial on making a simple website with GitHub Pages
 ---

 [Github Pages](https://pages.github.com) provide a simple way to make a website using [Markdown](https://daringfireball.net/projects/markdown/) and